accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 ### I

-#### Identical title of a link
+#### Identical accessible names of links
-Links whose titles, combined with the link context (previous title, sentence) are identical.
+Links whose accessible names, combined with the link context (previous heading, sentence) are identical.

 For example
 - In the following two sentences, the two "click here" links are not identical, because they have a different context: "To consult our catalogue: click here" and "To contact us: click here".